 We are a worker-owned co-op!
 That means that the owners of the business also work at the bakery day to day, and that everyone hired by BreadHive has the potential to become an owner.
 We operate as a New York State 5A, a specific cooperative incorporation status.
 That means we were able to fund the majority of our startup and expansion through the sale of community nonvoting shares rather than taking on debt!
 It also means that each owner shares an equal equity stake.
-Currently we have seven owners!
+Currently we have eight owners!
 You can read their reflections on what it means to be a worker-owner at BreadHive on our blog.

 A different way to work

 As small business owners, we find that the benefits of offering ownership to employees is worth splitting the equity.
 Being able to bring on additional partners means there are enough people with the necessary level of investment and passion needed to share the many responsibilities of keeping an operation like ours working smoothly.
 For our employees, it means that bringing their skills and capabilities to the table results in trust and increased ownership of their work.
 When we treat every worker as a potential owner, the potential for collaborative and meaningful work increases.